Distributed Inference with Sparse and Quantized Communication: Conclusion

 \section{Conclusion}

 We developed novel learning algorithms to solve the distributed inference problem in the face of sparse and imprecise communication.
 For reducing the communication frequency, we proposed an event-triggered rule that has the potential to significantly limit information flow from uninformative agents to informative agents.
-To deal with finite bandwidth constraints, we developed a learning rule based on adapative quantization that allows each agent to learn the true state exponentially fast using just 1 bit to encode each hypothesis.
+To deal with finite bandwidth constraints, we developed a learning rule based on adaptive quantization that allows each agent to learn the true state exponentially fast using just 1 bit to encode each hypothesis.
+Finally, we showed how the ideas of event-triggering and adaptive quantization can be effectively combined.
 Our analysis provides several new insights into the trade-offs between communication-efficiency and the learning rate.
-As future work, we plan to derive non-asymptotic guarantees for our algorithms, and also explore more general settings where the unknown parameter is no longer restricted to a finite set.
+As future work, we plan to undertake a finer non-asymptotic analysis of our algorithms to reveal trade-offs between communication-efficiency and transient performance.
+We also plan to explore more general settings where the unknown parameter is no longer restricted to a finite set.

 \appendices